Tom Banton

-Thomas Banton (born 11 November 1998) is an English cricketer.
-He made his international debut for the England cricket team in November 2019.
+Thomas Banton (born 11 November 1998) is an English cricketer who plays for the England cricket team in One Day International (ODI) and Twenty20 International (T20I) formats of the game.
+He made his international debut for England in November 2019.

 Domestic and franchise career

 Banton made his Twenty20 cricket debut for Somerset in the 2017 NatWest t20 Blast on 16 July 2017.
 He made his first-class debut for Somerset in the 2018 County Championship on 18 September 2018.
 In 2019, he became a regular in all three formats, scoring two centuries in Somerset's victorious Royal London One-Day Cup campaign as well as a maiden T20 century against Kent in the Vitality Blast.

 Banton was signed by Brisbane Heat in the Australian Big Bash League for the 2019/20 season.
 In December 2019, he was drafted by Pakistan Super League (PSL) franchise team Peshawar Zalmi as their Diamond Category pick at the 2020 PSL draft.
 Later the same month, in the 2020 IPL auction, he was bought by the Kolkata Knight Riders ahead of the 2020 Indian Premier League.
 Banton was set to play for the Brisbane Heat in the 2020–21 Big Bash League, but pulled out of the tournament on 5 December 2020.

 In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred.
 In July 2022, in the County Championship match against Essex, Banton scored his maiden century in first-class cricket.

 Banton signed a two-year contract extension with Somerset in September 2024.

 He made his maiden first-class triple century and the highest individual first-class score by a Somerset player when he compiled 371 against Worcestershire in the opening round of the 2025 County Championship.

+Ahead of 2026 Indian Premier League, Banton was acquired by Gujarat Titans.
+On 17 April 2026, Banton was ruled out of the remainder of the IPL season with a finger injury, having not featured in a game during the season.

+In June 2026, Banton signed a new white-ball only contract with Somerset tying him into the club until at least the end of the 2028 season.